 01618830666

 Yes, Japanese knotweed can be spread by animals.
-The plant produces small flowers that are attractive to insects like bees and butterflies.
+The plant produces small flowers attractive to insects like bees and butterflies.
 These insects carry the plant’s pollen from one plant to another, which can lead to the spread of Japanese knotweed.

 How Can Japanese Knotweed Spread by Animals Be Prevented?